dfinnis/Multilayer_Perceptron/README.md

 The default model path is "model.json", but with additional argument *FILEPATH* model is loaded from given filepath.

-*-t -p* both train & predict, even if *model.json* already exists.

-Predict outputs metrics & confusion matrix for predictions on the test set.
+Predict prints metrics & confusion matrix for predictions on the test set.

 <img src="https://github.com/dfinnis/Multilayer_Perceptron/blob/master/img/p.png" width="800">